 building, so long as the commander and their unit is not responsible for installation-level security or overall security at a stand-alone military facility.
 Contractors performing security support functions may not engage in any law enforcement functions, i.e., criminal investigative work, the preservation of peace; the prevention, detection and investigation of crimes; the arrest or apprehension of violators; and the provision of assistance to citizens in emergency situations, including the protection of civil rights, preservation of crime scenes; issuances of citations; and arrests and apprehensions of suspects.

 5337.104 Personal Services Contracts

-See the tailorable Determination and Findings template.
+See the tailorable D&F Personal Services Contracts template.

-For “Operational and Enterprise Contracting,” the installation commander is authorized to approve the D&F at DFARS 237.104(b)(i).
-For PEO programs and acquisitions, the PEO is authorized to approve this D&F.

-(iii)(A)(2) See MP5301.601(a)(i).
+(b) See MP5301.601(a)(i).

-5337.106 Funding and Term of Service Contracts

-See DFARS 204.7103-1 and DFARS 237.106 for guidance on considering severability when forming Service contracts.
+.

 5337.113-1 Waiver of Cost Allowability Limitations

 (a) See MP5301.601(a)(i).

-5337.170-2 Approval Requirements
+Approval Requirements